gzodataserver/odataserver2/README.md

  * Q: `[Error: `value` required in setHeader("password", value).]`
  * A: Make sure that setenv is correct and used: `source setenv`

+ * Q: I get an assert error in the mysql unit test: `ERROR { [AssertionError: POST delete_table]`
+ * A: The reason is that the `warningCount` is 1 instead of 0 on some installations.
+Any problems due to this has not been observed.